stylo-app/stylo/docs/tutorials/Crowdloan-tutorial.md

 - Once it's installed, you'll need to allow access to your camera.
 To do so, click on the settings button, and check the "allow camera" checkbox
 - You may need to open the extension in a new window to see the browser popup requesting your camera permission
 - Once this is done, you can attach an external account via QR code.
-- On Stylo, choose on the account you want to attach and show its QR code to your computer camera.
+- On Stylo, choose the account you want to attach and show its QR code to your computer camera.
 Make sure the QR code is fully displayed on your mobile's screen.
 - You can now name this account on Polkadot-js extension and add it.

 ![Linking steps](./images/crowdloans/extension.png)